3 startups that won hearts and investment rounds in 2021

 2. National food delivery

 Expats and exchange students often miss their homeland’s cuisine.
 Foreigners living abroad could develop a delivery service with familiar foods, recipes, and atmosphere.
 This is exactly what the founders of HungryPanda did, targeting the overseas Chinese community.
-The project raised $70 million in 2020.https://techcrunch.com/2020/11/30/hungrypanda-raises-70m-for-a-food-delivery-app-aimed-at-overseas-chinese-consumers/
+The project raised $70 million in 2020.
+And we can help with restaurant mobile app development of any type and in any country.

 Such projects have gained popularity since the pandemic started.
-According to McKinseyhttps://www.mckinsey.com/industries/consumer-packaged-goods/our-insights/feeling-good-the-future-of-the-1-5-trillion-wellness-market, 79% of people say that maintaining their health is important, 42% consider it their top priority.
+According to McKinsey, 79% of people say that maintaining their health is important, 42% consider it their top priority.

 3. AI fitness coach